shantow-67/React-interview-Questions/README.md

 ## Question 2: 👉 What is the correct way to conditionally render a component with props in React ?

  ✅Explanation :
- The correct way to conditionally render a component with props in React is { condition && <MyComponent prop1={value1} prop2={value2} /> }.The && operator allows you to conditionally render a component based on a condition.If the condition is true, the component will be rendered with the specified props; if the condition is false, the component will not be rendered.You can pass the component with the props as the right - hand operand of the && operator.
+ The correct way to conditionally render a component with props in React is `{ condition && <MyComponent prop1={value1} prop2={value2} /> }`.The `&&` operator allows you to conditionally render a component based on a condition.If the condition is true, the component will be rendered with the specified props; if the condition is false, the component will not be rendered.You can pass the component with the props as the right - hand operand of the`&&` operator.

 ##   Question 3: 👉 Can you use JavaScript expressions in JSX ?